Walnut, Kansas

 Public School in Walnut, Kansas.

 At that time, the business interests of the town were represented by three general stores, two hardware, two drug and three grocery stores, one restaurant, two hotels, a millinery and dress making establishment, two meat markets, a cabinet and furniture shop, two lumber and coal yards, three grain elevators, two livery stables, a hay press, two blacksmith and wagon shops, a harness shop, a carpenter shop, a barber shop, shoe shop, and two land offices.
-Situated at a considerable distance from all important surrounding points, the town had the support of a large country trade.
+Situated at a considerable distance from all essential surrounding points, the town had the support of a large country trade.

-Walnut, Kansas in 1911.
+Walnut, Kansas in 1908.

-Walnut, Kansas, in 1911.
+Walnut, Kansas, in 1908.

 Joint railroad depot in Walnut, Kansas.